MattDierick/RTD-NGINX-App-Protect-UDF/source/class6/module1/module1.rst

 .. note :: We could stop the lab here, and run Bot requests.
 As Bot protection is ``enabled`` by ``default``, the default protection will apply.
 But in order to understand to customise the config, let's create a new Policy JSON file.

+.. warning :: Don't forget to follow the steps to uninstall the NAP Ingress and re-deploy the NginxPlus Ingress.
+Steps are in Class6 home page https://rtd-nginx-app-protect-udf.readthedocs.io/en/dev/class6/class6.html

 **Steps for the lab**

 #.
 SSH from Jumpbox commandline ``ssh centos@10.1.1.10`` (or WebSSH) to ``App Protect in CentOS``